dario-vega/demo-simple-nosql-cluster/MRTABLE.md

 It was my decision to deploy the KVStore in each region with a different store name but it is not mandatory, you can use the same name.

-Review our first [workshop](./README.md) for detailed information about How to deploy an Oracle NoSQL Cluster.
+Review our first [workshop](./README.md) for detailed information about How to deploy an Oracle NoSQL Cluster - including Prerequisites.

 ## Deploy your clusters